soarqin/DSP_Mods/CheatEnabler/README.md

 #### 添加一些作弊功能，同时屏蔽异常检测

 ## Changlog
+* 2.2.7
+  + New function: `Construct only nodes but frames`
+  + Opening config panel does not close inventory panel now
+  + Remove `Input direction conflict` check while using `Remove some build conditions`
+  + Fix a bug that prevents `Belt signal alt format` from switching number formats for current belt signals
 * 2.2.6
   + New function: `Stop ejectors when available nodes are all filled up`
   + Fix a bug that absorb solar sails on unfinised nodes